-A lawyer not licensed to practice law in Tennessee, licensed in another United States jurisdiction, and who resides outside Tennessee shall be permitted to appear pro hac vice, file pleadings, motions, briefs, and other papers and to fully participate in a particular proceeding before a trial or appellate court of Tennessee if the lawyer complies with the following conditions:
+A lawyer not licensed to practice law in Tennessee, licensed in another United States jurisdiction, and who either resides outside Tennessee or resides in Tennessee and has been permitted to practice in this State pursuant to Rule 7, section 10.07 of these Rules shall be permitted to appear pro hac vice, file pleadings, motions, briefs, and other papers and to fully participate in a particular proceeding before a trial or appellate court of Tennessee, or in a contested case proceeding before a state department, commission, board, or agency (hereinafter "agency"), if the lawyer complies with the following conditions:

-- (a) A lawyer not licensed to practice law in Tennessee and who resides outside Tennessee is eligible for admission pro hac vice before a trial or appellate court of Tennessee: - (1) if the lawyer is licensed, in good standing, and admitted to practice before the court of last resort in another state or territory of the United States or the District of Columbia in which the lawyer maintains a residence or an office for the practice of law; - (2) if the lawyer is in good standing in all other jurisdictions in which the lawyer is licensed to practice law; and - (3) if the lawyer has been retained by a client to appear in a particular proceeding pending before that court. - (b) In its discretion, a trial or appellate court may, in a particular proceeding pending before it, deny a lawyer's motion to appear pro hac vice only where: - (1) the applicant's conduct as a lawyer, including conduct in proceedings in Tennessee in which the applicant has appeared pro hac vice and conduct in other jurisdictions in which the lawyer has practiced, raises reasonable doubt that the lawyer will comply with the Tennessee Rules of Professional Conduct and other rules and law governing the conduct of lawyers who appear before the courts of Tennessee; or - (2) the applicant has engaged in such frequent appearances as to constitute regular practice in this state.
+(a) A lawyer not licensed to practice law in Tennessee and who either resides outside Tennessee or resides in Tennessee and has been permitted to practice in this State pursuant to Rule 7, section 10.07 of these Rules is eligible for admission pro hac vice in a particular proceeding pending before a court or agency of the State of Tennessee:

+(1) if, in the case of a lawyer who resides outside Tennessee, the lawyer is licensed, in good standing, and admitted to practice before the court of last resort in another state or territory of the United States or the District of Columbia in which the lawyer maintains a residence or an office for the practice of law; or, in the case of a lawyer who resides in Tennessee and has been permitted to practice in this State pursuant to Rule 7, section 10.07 of these Rules, the lawyer is licensed, in good standing, and admitted to practice before the court of last resort in another state or territory of the United States or the District of Columbia and admitted to practice before the court of last resort in another state or territory of the United States or the District of Columbia in which the lawyer maintained a residence or an office for the practice for the practice of law; and

+(2) if the lawyer is in good standing in all other jurisdictions in which the lawyer is licensed to practice law; and

+(3) if the lawyer has been retained by a client to appear in the proceeding pending before that court or agency.

+(b) In its discretion, a state court or agency may, in a particular proceeding pending before it, deny a lawyer's motion to appear pro hac vice only where:

+(1) the applicant's conduct as a lawyer, including conduct in proceedings in Tennessee in which the applicant has appeared pro hac vice and conduct in other jurisdictions in which the lawyer has practiced, raises reasonable doubt that the lawyer will comply with the Tennessee Rules of Professional Conduct and other rules and law governing the conduct of lawyers who appear before the courts and agencies of the State of Tennessee; or

+(2) the applicant has engaged in such frequent appearances as to constitute regular practice in this state.

-In any proceeding in which a court denies a lawyer's motion to appear pro hac vice, the court shall set forth findings of fact and conclusions of law that constitute the grounds for its action.
-In addition, the court shall send a copy of the order denying the motion to the Board of Professional Responsibility of the Supreme Court of Tennessee.
+In any proceeding in which a state court or agency denies a lawyer's motion to appear pro hac vice, the court or agency shall set forth findings of fact and conclusions of law that constitute the grounds for its action.
+In addition, the court or agency shall send a copy of the order denying the motion to the Board of Professional Responsibility of the Supreme Court of Tennessee.